LucasKirsten/Scheduler/README.md

 # Scheduler
-Auto scheduler basead on the schedules in a Excel spreadsheet.
+Auto scheduler basead on the schedules in a Excel spreadsheet wrote in Python.